aidilio/EmployeeSystem/README.md

  - `Manager`
  - `SalesManager`

-`Employee` serves as the base class and contains most of the general functionality. `Manager` inherits from `Employee`, and `SalesManager` inherits from `Manager`.
+`Employee` serves as the base class and contains most of the general functionality.
+At the same time, `Employee` is a general non-management position. `Manager` inherits from `Employee`, and `SalesManager` inherits from `Manager`.
 This was done to reduce code repetition.
 The primary functionality of the current version of the system is the `GetSalary()` method, which is defined in `Employee`.
 When changes are needed in how salary is calculated, child classes can override the `CalculateSalary()` method.

 Some limitations of this architecture:
  - This architecture is well-suited for systems that are not heavily dependant on relational database access.
 If our system were data-centric, then other approaches could be better.